Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-To properly switch the led, we have to deal with this button message and send a command to the led!
+To properly switch the LED, we have to deal with this button's message and send a command to the LED.

-2. **Put the code that send a message to turn on the led at the end of the detection inside the button reception message condition**
+2. Type the code that sends a message to turn on the LED at the end of the detection, inside the button's reception message condition:

 ```c
 void Switcher_MsgHandler(service_t *service, msg_t *msg)